The DESI DR1 Peculiar Velocity Survey: growth rate measurements from the maximum likelihood fields method: Testing on the DESI DR1 mocks

 \subsubsection{Only using log-distance ratio}

 Fig.~\ref{fig:mock_combined_pv} illustrates the constraints on the growth rate of structure with the combined peculiar velocity catalogue with \(\sigma_u = 10 h^{-1}\mathrm{Mpc}\).
 The mean \(f\sigma_8=0.462\) is consistent with the fiducial value since both the Tully-Fisher and Fundamental Plane mocks return unbiased \(f\sigma_8\) with \(\sigma_u = 10 h^{-1}\mathrm{Mpc}\).
-Similar to Fig.~\ref{fig:mock_FP}, the relative mean uncertainty (0.066) is close to the standard deviation (0.065), as expected, since the cosmic variance will limit the uncertainty in the single tracer approach.
+Similar to Fig.~\ref{fig:mock_FP}, the mean uncertainty (0.066) is close to the standard deviation (0.065), indicating that the uncertainty is not underestimated.
 The reduced chi-squared for all fits is close to 1, indicating that the model fits all mocks well.
 The relative uncertainty of \(f\sigma_8\) of the combined mocks is similar to that of the Fundamental Plane mocks since over 90\% of galaxies in the combined catalogue are the Fundamental Plane galaxies.
 The analysis here is a preparation for the DR2 data release, which will contain more Tully-Fisher galaxies, and they will play a more important role in the constraint in the future.